How I'm Going to Self-Publish My Novel in 2018

 So when I started on my second book, I decided to broaden my search.
 There was one that I sort of liked, but when I realized it couldn’t track session word count (!) and that I’d have to maintain a before and after word count of every session, it didn’t matter how clean and simple it looked.
 I’ve got word count targets, damn it, and I want to be a more (not less) productive writer!

-Introducing Social Writer.
+Introducing Singular Writer.
 The app I made to be my self-publishing tool for 2018.

 Goal 1: A Really Wonderful Composition Experience